“But your colleague told me a completely different story!”

 Another software that fits the description is HelpCrunch.
 A single tool for customer communication, support, marketing, and sales, HelpCrunch meets the requirements of most customer-facing businesses.
 It is easily customizable and intuitive and can be seamlessly integrated into your customer communication processes.

 HelpCrunch supports multiple customer communication channels allowing to build a complete marketing and support system.
-In addition, its analytical functions allow monitoring various performance metrics for quick and effective decision-making.
+In addition, its analytical functions allow the monitoring of various performance metrics for quick and effective decision-making.

 - Single tool for multi-channel customer communication